icclab/hurtle_cc_api/README.md

 	[OpenShift]
 	uri=https://demo:changeme@127.0.0.1:443/

+Above we configure the CC API's OpenShift driver.
+Currently Hurtle only supports OpenShift basic authentication

 Now start the Northbound API:

 	$ ./runme.py

 The Northbound API is now exposed on [http://localhost:8888](http://localhost:8888).
+In fact all available interfaces are bound to by the CC API.
 Make sure the port is accessible through the firewall:

 	$ sudo iptables -I INPUT -p tcp --dport 8888 -j ACCEPT